framilano/T4Server/README.md

 With the `sed` utility I replace the `set sv_wwwBaseURL` line value in `dedicated_zm.cfg` with my current public IP address.

 ## Usage Report
-- Removing the unnecessary game files, with default maps and a single custom map, the occupied storage is around **9GB**.
+- Removing the unnecessary game files, with default maps and a single custom map on a *AWS EC2 t3a.micro Ubuntu instance*, the occupied storage is around **9GB**.
 - While the Server is running, the HTTP Server is working for FastDL and one player is player a match, the average memory consumption is **620MB**.

 ## Issues